Hiking the Kuliʻouʻou Ridge Trail on Oʻahu, Hawaiʻi

 Native Plants on Kuliʻouʻou Ridge

-When compared to other hikes on Oʻahu, Kuliʻouʻou is a fairly low-elevation trail, meaning that even in its most native upper portion, it’s still inundated with invasive species like Octopus Trees and Shoebutton—a reminder of the impacts that humans have.
+When compared to other hikes on Oʻahu, Kuliʻouʻou is a fairly low-elevation trail, meaning that even in the most native upper-elevation sections, the ridge is still inundated with invasive species like Octopus trees, Shoebutton, and Charcoal trees—a true reminder of the impacts that humans have.

 Read My Separate Post: Native Hawaiian Plant Guide